How many times have you heard- “Cash is the King”?

 Special Tip: Make sure to install the Rakuten Chrome Browser.
 It makes it very easy to look at the best possible offer for what you want to purchase.
 If you do not like having a chrome extension, make sure to log in on Rakuten first, then search for the store name, and click on store shop now links to make a purchase, which will open in a separate browser window.
 DO NOT close the Rakuten website until your online shopping is complete, for Rakuten to register your purchase for cashback.

-There are a lot of cashback and coupons websites available if you fancy spending some time researching them.
+There are a lot of cashback and coupon websites available if you fancy spending some time researching them.
 But I like to keep things simple and short.
 Besides, it is faster and takes less decision power for making a purchase decision.

 Shop on the biggest sale days in a month